 Well, part of having a good conversation while traveling somewhere is to be open.
 If you want to possibly talk to this person, say hello to them right at the beginning.
 This signals that you are open to talking.
 You can tell by watching some people's signals that talking to a stranger is their worst nightmare.
 By saying hi, and smiling, you are letting your seat-mate know you are open.

-2. Start with Where You're Going and Where You're Coming From
+2. Start With Where You're Going and Coming From

 This topic sounds so simple, and it is.
 But it provides a wealth of conversation material.
 On a jet ride about a year ago, I had a wonderful exchange with a lady who was coming from Winnipeg to visit her sister, who lived in Calgary.